 - It’s not the best cushioning material for wine.
 Objects of a different nature, like pottery or handmade jewelry, benefit more from bubble wrap than wine does.
 Due to its cylindrical shape, a wine bottle can easily slip out of bubble wrap or simply not stay put.
 It’s best to have your box sizes down pat and only use firm partitions to keep wine bottles spaced out.

 You should be able to tip your box from side to side without unwanted shifting.
-While delivery drivers don’t handle products carelessly, they still need to be able to rapidly move boxes in and out of trucks.
+While delivery drivers don’t handle products carelessly–care is part of their route planning, they still need to be able to rapidly move boxes in and out of trucks.
 Ensuring your wine shipments can handle a couple bumps in the road equals peace of mind for you and your buyers.